Of course I believe in fairies, ghosts, and dragons.

 Edward was soft spoken, and gave off a cool vibe, reminding me of an older version of Morgan Freeman when he was on Electric Company.
 He agreed to the interview, on the condition that I would allow him to read my palm.
 Not knowing how this kind of stuff worked, I reluctantly extended my hand, palm up.
 He slowly ran his wrinkled finger over the cracks in my palm, staring intensely at each line.
 Then, with a calm tone, he said, "You're going to write books.
 I see fame in your future, probably around the age of fifty."

 That moment changed my life in two ways: it confirmed my passion for writing and ignited a flame inside of me that will never be extinguished.
 And, it introduced me to the world of the unseen, the unknown, the things that exist in realms most people ignore.

-I have passed the age of fifty and am certainly not (yet) famous, as Edward predicted.
+I have passed the age of fifty and am certainly not famous, as Edward predicted.
 But I am happy beyond belief for self publishing two children's books, with more on the way.
-I am a Certified Usui Shiki Ryoho Reiki Master Teacher, a Board Certified Holistic Health Practitioner, and work in a library where I am surrounded by the world's most famous authors and magical books all day long!
+I work in a library where I am surrounded by the world's most famous authors and magical books all day long!
 I live in the country with my husband and three dogs, where I am surrounded by nature, and spend most of my spare time writing.

 For as long as I can remember, my mother has always been drawn to Celtic music.
 Being of Iberian decent, she never understood why until one day, she discovered a Celtic clan from Galicia, Spain at a bagpipe competition in San Diego, which they won!
 Her love for the bagpipes finally made sense.
 Bagpipes in Spain?